gitbrent/SpRestLib/README.md

 **************************************************************************************************
 # Special Thanks

-Built in the spirit of SPServices by [Marc D Anderson](http://sympmarc.com/).
+* [Marc D Anderson](http://sympmarc.com/) - SpRestLib is built in the spirit of SPServices
+* Microsoft - for the SharePoint.com developer account

 **************************************************************************************************
 # License